 If you’re ready to take the plunge and try to make a career as a fashion stylist, the first thing you need to do is get a little experience and knowledge under your belt.
 There is a lot more to dressing someone or shopping for them than finding pretty clothing.
 Knowledge of fabric, fit issues, designer details, and clothing brands is imperative to doing your job well.
 Clients come in all shapes, sizes, and budgets, so you need to be prepared to handle any need!

 Once you have made some progress with your knowledge base, a great way to get some first hand experience is to offer services to friends and family to feel more comfortable with the process.
-Once you have more confidence you can start to ask for referrals.
+Once you have some work experience and more confidence, you can start to ask for referrals.
+Potential clients include, well, just about everyone you know!

 Maybe you only want to offer personal shopping services, or only do closet audits.
 You can find where you really excel!
 You don’t have to offer every type of styling or shopping service under the sun, start by offering a couple of different options and then build up or remove things that don’t suit your skills.
 Typical services by a fashion stylist include: